titouanlacombe/iridium/README.md

 # Iridium

-An easy to use and fast 2D particle simulator.
+An easy-to-use and fast 2D particle simulator.

 ## Setup for development